St Mary Bourne Parish Council

 Each financial year HCC provide a grant of £1,000 for each parish in the scheme to pay for work done by the lengthsman.
-As St Mary Bourne Parish Council acts as a 'lead parish' for a cluster of 14 parishes, they also receive and additional administration fee of £100 per parish, which is also available to spend on lengthsman work in the parish.
+St Mary Bourne Parish Council acts as a 'lead parish' for a cluster of 14 parishes.
+For this they receive an administration fee of £100 per parish, which is also available to spend on lengthsman work in the parish.

 A range of parish led work on highways and rights of way is allowed under the scheme

 · Highways – drainage, signs, verges, pavements & other miscellaneous;

 · Rights of way – waymarking, access & other miscellaneous;